 What are the requirements to complete the residency program?

-We require you to work with at least 2 mentors through the 7 weeks, all of the visiting artist lectures and encourage you to attend many events Chautauqua Institution offers throughout the season.
+We require you to work with at least 2 mentors 3 hours each per week through 7 weeks, open studios, all of the visiting artist lectures and encourage you to attend many events Chautauqua Institution offers throughout the season.
 We also require group meetings as necessary, and just being present!

 How is this program different from other residency programs?